petersaj/petersaj.github.io/pages/codedata.md

 I also contribute to the <a href = "https://www.github.com/{{site.github}}">
 Caradini/Harris lab github</a>.

-These repositories are intended for general use and are maintained:
+These repositories are intended for general use and maintained:
 <ul>

 <li><a href = "https://github.com/cortex-lab/allenCCF">allenCCF</a>:
 tools to work with the Allen CCF atlas, I wrote the Neuropixels trajectory explorer 'allen_ccf_npx' </li>
-<li></li>

 <li><a href = "https://github.com/petersaj/AP_histology">AP_histology</a>:
 a simple MATLAB pipeline to analyze histology images (including